jina-ai/docs/chapters/sparse.rst

 while Jina only supports `COO`, `BSR`, `CSR` and `CSC`.

-When creating your own sparse matrix, we suggest you use `COO` as default matrix type.
+When creating your own sparse matrix, we suggest you use `CSR` as default matrix type.

 .. list-table:: Sparse Matrix Formats
    :widths: 25 25 25 25 25